VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/QuickStart.md

 - [Promtail demo](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/deployment/docker/victorialogs/promtail)

-You can use [this Helm chart](https://github.com/VictoriaMetrics/helm-charts/blob/master/charts/victoria-logs-single/README.md) as a demo for running Fluentbit in Kubernetes with VictoriaLogs.
+You can use [this Helm chart](https://github.com/VictoriaMetrics/helm-charts/blob/master/charts/victoria-logs-single/README.md) as a demo for running Vector in Kubernetes with VictoriaLogs.